-We fund projects to enable people to engage with and protect nature, or which support habitat and wildlife restoration.
-This supports wellbeing, builds community cohesion, and ensures wildlife and ecosystems can thrive for generations to come.
+We fund projects to enable people to engage with and protect nature, or that support habitat and wildlife restoration.
+This supports wellbeing, builds community cohesion, and ensures biodiversity and ecosystems can thrive for generations to come.

-Through the Standard Life Aberdeen Charitable Foundation (SLACF) we direct funding to charities around the globe, with the aim of having a meaningful and measurable impact.
-SLACF is a registered charity with OSCR, the Scottish Charity Regulator (registered charity number SC042597).
+Through the abrdn Charitable Foundation (ACF) we direct funding to charities around the globe, with the aim of having a meaningful and measurable impact.
+ACF is a registered charity with OSCR, the Scottish Charity Regulator (registered charity number SC042597).

-Are you a charity that would like to request funding?
+Are you an organisation that would like to request funding?
 Please read our funding criteria first:

-SLACF's Board of Directors has nine members, including one independent Director.
+ACF's Board of Directors has six members, including two independent Directors.
 The Board provides oversight and governance for our charitable giving.